 Not necessarily.
 In fact, some furloughed employees are refusing to go back to the workplace — at least for now.
 According to a COVID-19 Employer Flash Survey, only 32% of employers in “recall mode” are seeing considerable employee cooperation — others are being met with resistance.
 Of the employers in “recall mode” who have experienced resistance, 28% cited employees didn’t want to return to work because they would rather continue to receive their unemployment compensation and 26% said it was due to fear of the coronavirus.

-Why Current Unemployment Benefits Are Causing Problems for Employers
+Why Additional Federal Unemployment Benefits Are Causing Problems for Employers

-As part of the CARES Act, the Federal Pandemic Unemployment Compensation (FPUC) provides individuals who qualify for regular unemployment compensation an additional $600 per week for up to four months through July 31, 2020.
-This is on top of their regular weekly state unemployment benefit amount.
-That said, these expanded unemployment benefits have resulted in many individuals earning more money collecting unemployment compensation than they would returning to work.
-This phenomenon has been seen in more than 50% of the states, including Kansas and Missouri.
+As part of the CARES Act, the Federal Pandemic Unemployment Compensation (FPUC) provided individuals who qualified for regular unemployment compensation an additional $600 per week for up to four months through July 31, 2020.
+This compensation was on top of their regular weekly state unemployment benefit amount.
+While these additional funds helped many unemployed Americans stay afloat, the expanded unemployment benefits resulted in many individuals earning more money collecting unemployment compensation than they would be returning to work.
+This phenomenon was seen in more than 50% of the states, including Kansas and Missouri.

 Can Workers Quit or Refuse Work and Still Keep Unemployment Benefits?